B2B marketing for managed service providers

 “ChatGPT recommends three MSPs for our vertical and we are not one of them.”

-A buyer in a target vertical asks ChatGPT or Perplexity "best MSP for {vertical} in {region}", gets three names back, and the firm is invisible.
+A buyer in a target vertical asks ChatGPT or Perplexity "best MSP for dental practices in Austin" and gets three names back, none of which is the firm.
 The buyer never lands on the site.
-The MSP discovers the problem only when a competitor mentions the shortlist or a new client says "we found you after ChatGPT suggested we look".
+The MSP discovers the problem only when a competitor mentions the shortlist, or a new client says "we found you after ChatGPT suggested we look."
+The AI discovery gap is particularly consequential for MSPs because the buyers asking those questions are exactly the ones worth having: they are doing independent research, which means they are actively evaluating options rather than waiting for a peer referral.
+Those buyers tend to be more analytically rigorous, more likely to value documented compliance expertise, and less likely to churn based purely on price than referral-driven clients.

 Playbooks built for msps